RobinMalfait/placebo/examples/readme/code.md

 It will also add these context lines, to get more insight about your code.
 It can render multiple messages together.
-These lines will make it easier to locate your code and know what these mesages are about from the error messages in your terminal alone!
+These lines will make it easier to locate your code and know what these messages are about from the error messages in your terminal alone!